 \section{Abstract}

-The Western Ghats mountain range holds critical importance in regulating monsoon rainfall across Southern India, with a profound impact on regional agriculture.
-Here, we analyze daily wet-day rainfall data for the monsoon months between 1901--2022 for the Northern, Middle, and Southern Western Ghats regions.
-Motivated by an exploratory data analysis, we introduce a semiparametric Bayesian generalized exponential (GE) regression model; despite the underlying GE distribution assumption being well-known in the literature, including in the context of rainfall analysis, no research explored it in a regression setting, as of our knowledge.
+{The generalized exponential distribution is a well-known probability model in lifetime data analysis and several other research areas, including precipitation modeling.
+Despite having broad applications for independently and identically distributed observations, its uses as a generalized linear model for non-identically distributed data are limited.
+This paper introduces a semiparametric Bayesian generalized exponential (GE) regression model.
 Our proposed approach involves modeling the GE rate parameter within a generalized additive model framework.
 An important feature is the integration of a principled distance-based prior for the GE shape parameter; this allows the model to shrink to an exponential regression model that retains the advantages of the exponential family.
-We draw inferences using the Markov chain Monte Carlo algorithm.
+We draw inferences using the Markov chain Monte Carlo algorithm and discuss some theoretical results pertaining to Bayesian asymptotics.
 Extensive simulations demonstrate that the proposed model outperforms simpler alternatives.
-Applying the model to analyze the rainfall data over 122 years provides insights into model parameters, temporal patterns, and the impact of climate change.
-We observe a significant decreasing trend in wet-day rainfall for the Southern Western Ghats region.
+The Western Ghats mountain range holds critical importance in regulating monsoon rainfall across Southern India, profoundly impacting regional agriculture.
+Here, we analyze daily wet-day rainfall data for the monsoon months between 1901--2022 for the Northern, Middle, and Southern Western Ghats regions.
+Applying the proposed model to analyze the rainfall data over 122 years provides insights into model parameters, short-term temporal patterns, and the impact of climate change.
+We observe a significant decreasing trend in wet-day rainfall for the Southern Western Ghats region.}